How to Disagree in English Politely

 • I don’t think you and I have the same opinion on this issue.

-• I don’t see it that way.
+• I am not sure I see it that way.

 • I have a completely different opinion on that.

-Here are some great expressions to use after expressing your disagreement:
+Here are some great expressions to use after expressing your disagreement.

 • Instead, I think we should/could…